spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [savegame](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=savegame)

-Provides a read-only access to the save data, updated as soon as something changes (i.e. before it's written to savegame.sav.)
+Provides a read-only access to the save data, updated as soon as something changes (i.e. before it's written to savegame.sav.) or manually with [save_progress](#save_progress)
 ### options